shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

 In this task, you'll Push miyagi-ui and miyagi-recommendation images to acr.

-1. Navigate to miyagi/ui/ right - click on ui/typescript in cascading menu, select **Open in intergate Terminal**.

 1. Navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in intergate Terminal**

 1. Run following command to login.